-If you want to change the validation messages, you can create your own translation bundles and adjust the package and source parameters of the TranslateViewHelper at this place.
-See the ValidationErrors.xlf files in the Resources/Private/Translations subfolders for reference.
+If you want to change the validation messages, you can use your own package and override the labels there.
+See the "XLIFF file overrides" section below.

 Tip: If you want to have different messages depending on the property, for example if you want to be more elaborate about specific validation errors depending on context, you could add the property to the translate key and provide your own translations.